 A. The Owner is the registered proprietor of an estate in fee simple in the pieces of land described in the schedule hereto ("the land”).

-B. The Owner applied to the Council for Resource Consents in respect of the land for the Green Island landfill, under applications 3839, 3840, and 4139.
+B. The Owner applied to the Council for Resource Consents in respect of the land for the Green Island landfill.

-C. The Council granted the said Resource Consents on condition that the Owner shall enter into this bond to be effective in the event that the land is to be transferred by the Owner to private ownership.
+C. The Council granted Resource Consents on conditions that the Owner shall enter into this bond to be effective in the event that the land is to be transferred by the Owner to private ownership.

 THIS BOND shall be void: